BRICS invites Saudi, Iran and others to join developing world bloc | Politics

 BRICS invites Saudi, Iran and others to join developing world bloc

-The new candidate members were announced by South African President Cyril Ramaphosa, who is hosting a summit of BRICS leaders.
-"BRICS has embarked on a new chapter in its effort to build a world that is fair, a world that is just, a world that is also inclusive and prosperous," he said.
+BRICS - whose acronym was originally coined by an economist at Goldman Sachs, currently comprises Brazil, Russia, India, China and South Africa.
+Deepening geopolitical polarisation in the wake of Russia's invasion of Ukraine and China's declining relations with the United States are spurring efforts by Beijing and Moscow to forge BRICS into a viable counterweight to the West.

-The new candidates will be formally admitted as members on Jan.
+"BRICS has embarked on a new chapter in its effort to build a world that is fair, a world that is just, a world that is also inclusive and prosperous," said South African President Cyril Ramaphosa, who is hosting a summit of BRICS leaders.
+The six candidate countries will formally become members on Jan.
 1, 2024.
-Ramaphosa and Brazilian President Luiz Inacio Lula da Silva left the door open to the possibility of admitting other new members in future.
-"We have consensus on the first phase of this expansion process and other phases will follow," Ramaphosa said at a media briefing.
+Ramaphosa and Brazilian President Luiz Inacio Lula da Silva left the door open to the possibility of admitting other countries in future.

 The debate over enlargement has topped the agenda at the three-day summit taking place in Johannesburg.
 And while all BRICS members publicly expressed support for growing the bloc, there were divisions among the leaders over how much and how quickly.
 Though home to about 40% of the world's population and a quarter of global gross domestic product, BRICS members' failure to settle on a coherent vision for the bloc has long left it punching below its weight as a global political and economic player.